LaunchCodeEducation/java-web-dev-curriculum/content/intro-orm-mapping/studio/_index.md

 weight: 3
 originalAuthor: John Woolbright # to be set by page creator
 originalAuthorGitHub: jwoolbright23 # to be set by page creator
-reviewer:  # to be set by the page reviewer
+reviewer: Sally Steuterman # to be set by the page reviewer
-reviewerGitHub:  # to be set by the page reviewer
+reviewerGitHub: gildedgardenia # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-In [Exercise: OMG the ORM!]({{< relref "../exercises/_index.md" >}}), you created a new persistent class, `EventCategory`.
+In [Exercises: OMG the ORM!]({{< relref "../exercises/_index.md" >}}), you created a new persistent class, `EventCategory`.
 We will eventually use this class to categorize events in our application.
 However, your application now has a fair amount of duplication across the two model classes.
 In this studio, you will reduce repetition (i.e. "DRY out your code") using inheritance and abstract classes.

 ## Getting Ready